Bilateral Trade Report

 The Swiss fund Partners Group officialized at the end of 2018 the purchase of the “Hortifruti” network.
 The European group will invest R$ 80 million in 2019, aiming to open 12 stores and expand the business.
 Currently, “Hortifruti” has 34 stores in Rio and two in Espírito Santo.
 In addition to the Hortifruti brand, the business embraces the “Natural da Terra” network, which has nine stores in São Paulo and was purchased in 2015 by the hortifrutigranjeiros retailer.

-In 2018, the regulators of Swiss Financial Market Supervisory Authority (Finma) and its Brazilian counterpart, the Securities and Exchange Commission of Brazil (CVM) signed a cooperation agreement in the area of fintechs.
-“The agreement represents a progress in our cooperation to provide the right scenario for fintech’s company, which will be able to share discussions and understand regulatory requirements.
-In addition, the agreement helps reducing time and regulatory uncertainty,” said the State Secretary of Switzerland, Jörg Gasser, at an event held in São Paulo.
+In 2018, the regulators Swiss Financial Market Supervisory Authority (Finma) and its Brazilian counterpart, the Securities Commission (CVM) signed a cooperation agreement in the area of fintechs.
+“The agreement represents an advance in our cooperation in the area by providing the right structure for innovative fintech companies to engage in discussions and understand regulatory requirements.
+In addition, the agreement helps to reduce regulatory uncertainty and time to market,” said Swiss State Secretary Jörg Gasser at an event in Sao Paulo.

 The Brazilian Department of Development, Industry, Commerce, Services and Innovation publishes every six months a report with information about investments in Brazil.
 According to the report, Switzerland has invested about US$ 1.19 billion in 2018 and 2019, as shown in the table below: